japaric/rust-cross/README.md

 [official builds]: http://static.rust-lang.org/dist/

 If you are using multirust, as of 2016-03-08, you can install these crates with a single command:
 `multirust add-target nightly $rustc_target`.
+If you are using rustup.rs, use the command:
-If you are not, follow the instructions below to install the crates manually.
+`rustup target add $rustc_target`.
+And if you are using neither, follow the instructions below to install the crates manually.

 The tarball you want is `$date/rust-std-nightly-$rustc_target.tar.gz`.
 Where `$date` usually matches